 - MA (Hons) English Language and Literature (2005) (First Class)

 - Society for Research into Higher Education (SRHE)

 - International Association of Languages and Intercultural Communication (IALIC)

-I supervise PhD students working in the areas of learning and creative practice, higher education internationalisation and study abroad, and the experiences of migrant children in UK schools.
+I supervise PhD students working in the areas of learning and creative practice, peace and development education, migrant integration and education, and decolonisation and social justice in higher education.
 I welcome inquiries for projects related to learning and creative practice in a range of educational settings.

-I also lead and co-teach undergraduate and postgraduate modules on research methods, globalisation and English language education, education in multilingual contexts, and creative inquiry.
+I also lead and co-teach undergraduate and postgraduate modules on research methods; education, language and social justice; and creative inquiry.

 Research groups and institutes

 - ICY: Inclusion, Childhood & Youth Research Centre